wnzhang/rtb-papers/README.md

 # Paper Collection of Real-Time Bidding

 This is a collection of research and review papers of real-time bidding (RTB) based display advertising techniques.

-**Welcome you to update this list!** If you find a paper about RTB techniques or review which is no listed here, please fork this repository, add it and merge back.
+**Welcome you to update this list!** If you find a paper about RTB techniques or review which is no listed here, please
+* fork this repository, add it and merge back;
-Of course you can email [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/) (w.zhang@cs.ucl.ac.uk) or report an issue here.
+* or email [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/) (w.zhang@cs.ucl.ac.uk);
+* or report an issue here.

 ## Tutorials
 * Shuai Yuan and Jun Wang.
 [Real-Time Bidding: A New Frontier of Computational Advertising Research](http://tutorial-wsdm-2015.computational-advertising.org/).
 WSDM 2015.